baozi433/CoffeeShop/README.md

 This third-party package is a library wrapping Blazor JSInterop call for browser API.
 I used this package for getting user location(latitude, and longitude) for open weather API

 ### Folder structure
-We used a service design pattern with the following structure:
+I used a service design pattern with the following structure:
 * Pages: Razor component
 * Services: CoffeeService, WeatherService, and relevant contracts for calling relevant web API and getting a response for relevant pages/components.